tim-hardcastle/pipefish/source/README.md

 # Overall architecture of Pipefish

-Almost every important package has its own README by now, explaining the purpose of the files in it: in this section we will take a less detailed overview of the whole system.
+Almost every important package has its own README by now, explaining the purpose of the files in it: in this document we will take a less detailed overview of the whole system.

 ## `main` and `hub`